redstarblanket/event-list-widget/README.md

 The widget will show up in the Streamlabs software when you add the event list as a browser source.

 ### 4. Copy the JSON code
+It is located beneath the CSS code, or you can go to [width.JSON](https://github.com/redstarblanket/rainbow-gradient-event-list-widget/blob/dank/width.JSON) to copy it.

 ## Using it in OBS